rodneyshupe/Cookbook/Recipes/Sides/ButteredSpaetzle.rst

 Directions
 ----------

-1. Beat eggs, milk, and seasonings in a medium bowl.
-Stir in flour to form a smooth but thick batter; let batter rest for 10 minutes.
+1. Beat eggs, milk, and seasonings in a medium bowl; stir in flour to form a smooth but thick batter, then let it rest for 10 minutes.
-2. Meanwhile place 1 tablespoon butter into a bowl that has been rinsed in hot water and dried.
-Heat water to boil medium pot small enough so that the short ends of the spaetzle maker (or a large holed sieve or metal grater) can rest on its rim.
+2. Meanwhile, drop 1 tablespoon butter into a bowl rinsed in hot water and dried.
+Heat water to a boil in a medium pot small enough that the short ends of the spaetzle maker (or a large holed sieve or metal grater) rest on its rim.
-3. Salt boiling water, then spoon a portion of the batter into the square container that runs along the grater track.
-With the machine resting on the pan rim, move the metal container quickly back and forth along the grater until about 1/6 of the dough is pressed through the grater into the boiling water.
+3. Salt the boiling water, then spoon a portion of batter into the square container that runs along the grater track.
+Rest the machine on the pan rim and move the container quickly back and forth until about 1/6 of the dough presses through into the boiling water.
-4. With a slotted spoon transfer spaetzle that have floated to the water's surface to the warm bowl.
-Repeat cooking in batches with remaining batter, adding butter to each batch of cooked spaetzle.
+4. Transfer spaetzle that float to the surface to the warm bowl with a slotted spoon.
+Repeat in batches with the remaining batter, adding butter to each batch of cooked spaetzle; toss and serve.
-   Toss and serve.